Monday, July 20, 2015

 Fireworks display over the Empire State Plaza, Albany, NY.

 I celebrated my last Fourth of July in 1979.
 After the divorce, my mother sold our home on Norwood Avenue, which she could not afford on her own, and moved us into a small two-up, two-down row house.
 As a child, Independence Day was a day-long event.
 For a few years we hosted an annual picnic in our backyard.
 Since it coincided with my grandfather’s birthday, both relatives and friends of the family would gather.
 Fireworks were ubiquitous, even if most were illegal.
-One year, I remember looking down the street and seeing so many sparklers and roman candles lighted up in front yards it looked like an otherworldly arc of light, transforming the usually quiet neighborhood into a dreamlike fantasy out of one of my children’s books with happy endings brightly painted in watercolors.
+One year, I remember looking down the street and seeing so many sparklers and Roman candles lighted up in front yards that it looked like an otherworldly arc of light, transforming the usually quiet neighborhood into a dreamlike fantasy out of one of my children’s books with happy endings brightly painted in watercolors.

 The Urso family annual July Fourth picnic, 42 Norwood Ave., Albany, NY, 1971.